 On October 27, 2010, our board of directors approved the repurchase by us of up to \$20 million of our equity securities during the period from November 5, 2010 through November 5, 2011.
-To date, we have not made any repurchases under this authorization.
+Through the end of the second quarter of 2011, we have not made any repurchases under this authorization.

 It is our intention to reinvest indefinitely the earnings of our international subsidiaries in order to support the current and future capital needs of their operations.
-Through April 2, 2011, we have not provided for U.S. income taxes on approximately \$94.9 million of unremitted foreign earnings.
+Through July 2, 2011, we have not provided for U.S. income taxes on approximately \$96.1 million of unremitted foreign earnings.
 The U.S. tax cost has not been determined due to the fact that it is not practicable to estimate at this time.
-The related foreign tax withholding, which would be required if we were to remit the foreign earnings to the U.S., would be approximately \$0.5 million.
+The related foreign tax withholding, which would be required if we were to remit the foreign earnings to the U.S., would be approximately \$0.6 million.

 In 2005, Composites LLC sold its composites business, which is presented as a discontinued operation in the accompanying condensed consolidated financial statements.
 Under the terms of the asset purchase agreement, Composites LLC retained certain liabilities associated with the operation of the business prior to the sale, including warranty obligations related to products manufactured prior to the sale date.
-At April 2, 2011, the accrued warranty costs for Composites LLC were \$2.1 million, which represents the low end of the estimated range of warranty reserve required based on the level of claims received before the subsidiary ceased operations and judgments entered against it in litigation.
+At July 2, 2011, the accrued warranty costs for Composites LLC were \$2.1 million, which represents the low end of the estimated range of warranty reserve required based on the level of claims received before the subsidiary ceased operations and judgments entered against it in litigation.
 Composites LLC will continue to record adjustments to accrued warranty costs to reflect the minimum amount of the potential range of loss for products under warranty based on judgments entered against it in litigation, if any.

-Although we currently have no material commitments for capital expenditures, we plan to make expenditures of approximately \$6 to \$7 million during the remainder of 2011 for property, plant, and equipment.
-In addition, we expect to make cash contributions of \$0.7 million to our Kadant Solutions division's noncontributory defined benefit retirement plan during the remainder of 2011.
+Although we currently have no material commitments for capital expenditures, we plan to make expenditures of approximately \$4 to \$5 million during the remainder of 2011 for property, plant, and equipment.
+In addition, we expect to make cash contributions of \$0.5 million to our Kadant Solutions division's noncontributory defined benefit retirement plan during the remainder of 2011.